Nicholas Winslow: Warner Bros. Recreational Enterprises

 On February 13, 1996, at a press conference in London, England Winslow along with fellow executive Sandy Reisenbach represented Warner Bros. at the announcement of Warner Bros.
 Movie World England.
 At the time Recreational Enterprises was working with the Mills & Allen International group, the owner of local news stations ITV Anglia and ITV Meridian, to develop the park.
-The project was projected to cost £225 million to develop the 150-acre site in Hillingdon and to built the new sound stages and attractions, it was estimated to create 3,000 jobs for the surrounding area.
+The project was projected to cost £225 million to develop the 150-acre site in Hillingdon and to build the new sound stages and attractions, it was estimated to create 3,000 jobs for the surrounding area.
 By the next day the project was being vigorously opposed by objectors, including three local Tory MPs.
 Plans for Movie World England were cancelled later that year with no large announcement.

 Shanghai Expo

 In 2008, after working as a private consultant for the last decade, Winslow was brought on to lead a team to work on the USA Pavilion for the Shanghai Expo.
 Part of his job consisted of trying to get private companies to sponsor the US Pavilion, since a federal tax cut bill a decade prior prohibited the federal funding of a pavilion.
 Winslow and his team struggled to find enough sponsors to float the cost of construction, bringing the United States involvement into question.
 Secretary of state Hillary Clinton urged American support for the pavilion, and stated that, "The U.S. presence at the Expo will showcase American business, culture and values in China's most dynamic city and foster an even stronger friendship between the American and Chinese peoples."

 "There is a sense in the U.S. that Americans got disenchanted with [World's Fairs]," said Winslow when asked about the difficulty of finding sponsors.
 Despite the initial obstacles, with the added help of Clinton's fundraising expertise enough sponsors were found to fully fund the US Pavilion at the Expo.